Vessel Type

 BAE Systems Australia is the prime contractor for the $3bn project, while Navantia is responsible for the design and construction of the ships.

-The Canberra Class LHD can transport more than 1,100 troops, 100 armoured vehicles and 12 rotary wing aircraft.
+The Canberra Class LHD can transport more than 1,100 troops, 100 armoured vehicles and 12 rotary-wing aircraft.

-The Canberra class ships incorporate a conventional steel mono hull with the superstructure placed on the starboard side of the flight deck.
+The Canberra class ships incorporate a conventional steel monohull with the superstructure placed on the starboard side of the flight deck.
 The shallowest possible draft allows the LHD to operate in shallow waters that are common in the littoral regions.

 The ship comprises four main decks, including well deck and heavy vehicle deck, main accommodation deck, hangar and light vehicle deck, and flight deck.
-The ramp at the stern of the ship provides access to the well dock.
+The ramp at the stern of the ship provides access to the well deck.
 The heavy vehicle/cargo deck is accessed through two lateral ramp doors on the starboard side.
-A fixed ramp on the port side allows the vehicles to move between the heavy and light vehicle decks.
+A fixed ramp on the port side allows vehicles to move between the heavy and light vehicle decks.

 The well deck normally accommodates four LCM 1E amphibious landing craft.
-Four additional rigid hulled inflatable boats (RHIBs) can be carried during emergency situations.
+Four additional rigid-hulled inflatable boats (RHIBs) can be carried during emergency situations.
 The well deck is also capable of housing landing craft utilities (LCUs), amphibious vehicles and landing craft air cushions (LCACs).

 The Canberra class ships were built using a modular construction approach.
 Each module was built and fitted out as a separate unit, before being assembled to form the complete ship.
 The process accelerated the construction as the modules were built at different sites across the shipyard before being brought together for final outfitting.